 We also see these feelings as a sign that we care, so that as difficult as it is to feel like we’re failing as a parent, at least we’re showing up and trying.
 And finally, we change and do something instead of succumbing to a victim mentality of helplessness.

 One thing is for sure: you are not alone, mama.
-Just as you feel like you’re the only one, rest assured that many more have felt exactly what you feel and, more important, pulled themselves through.
+Just when you feel like you’re the only one, rest assured that many more have felt exactly what you feel.
+And, more importantly, pulled themselves through.

 Get more tips: